The future of work is here, but the way we learn struggles to catch up

 On Experimenzo, what I do differently is that I personally experiment with these latest concepts in learning, and share my findings in a concise and immediately actionable way for you and the people you care about.

-Professionally, for a long time, I've wanted to work in EdTech (Educational Technology).
+For quite a while now, I've had huge interest to develop a career in EdTech (Educational Technology).
 To get there, I'm building knowledge about learning from both a pedagogical (Ed) and technological (Tech) perspective.

 On a personal level, I love getting people excited and informed.
 Entertained and educated.
-Therefore, "edutainment".
-I want to do this more, and to a wider audience.
+Therefore, I want to create "edutainment", and do it in a more public space outside the classroom.

 Combining my passion for EdTech and edutainment, I built this website with three goals in mind: